Aliens: Colonial Marines: Production

-Although Gearbox is credited as the primary developer of Colonial Marines, multiple development studios contributed to the game's production.
+Although Gearbox is credited as the primary developer of Colonial Marines, multiple development studios contributed to production.
 Initial work on Colonial Marines, internally codenamed Pecan, began in 2007 with the creation of a prototype by Demiurge Studios, who also helped Gearbox with the networking and multiplayer aspects.
-Between 2007 and 2010, Gearbox did not focus on the development of the game, instead preferring to work on other projects like Borderlands and Duke Nukem Forever, a game that took over a decade to develop.
-The game was built using Epic Games' Unreal Engine 3, but Gearbox spent a considerable amount of preproduction time developing a custom real-time lighting and shadow renderer that is "plugged" into the engine to capture the feel of Aliens.
-Nerve Software, a company that handled the multiplayer of the 2001 first-person shooter Return to Castle Wolfenstein, built multiplayer maps for the game.
+Between 2007 and 2010, Gearbox did not focus on the development of the game, instead preferring to work on other projects like Borderlands and Duke Nukem Forever, which took over a decade to develop.
+Colonial Marines was built using Epic Games' Unreal Engine 3, but Gearbox spent a considerable amount of preproduction time developing a custom real-time lighting and shadow renderer that is "plugged" into the engine to capture the feel of Aliens.
+Nerve Software, a company that handled the multiplayer of the 2001 first-person shooter Return to Castle Wolfenstein, built multiplayer maps.

-When Borderlands was released in 2009, the game turned out to be a critical and commercial success.
-This led Gearbox to immediately start work on a sequel, Borderlands 2, and outsource primary development on Colonial Marines to TimeGate Studios, who was developing Section 8: Prejudice at the time.
-In late 2010, when TimeGate started to focus their work on Colonial Marines, the company realized that very little progress had been made to the game.
+Borderlands was released in 2009 and was a critical and commercial success.
+Gearbox immediately started work on Borderlands 2, and outsourced primary development on Colonial Marines to TimeGate Studios, who was developing Section 8: Prejudice at the time.
+In late 2010, when TimeGate started to focus their work on Colonial Marines, the company realized that very little progress had been made.
 According to one source, the game was simply a collection of unrelated assets that included a lighting and shadow renderer.
 Although TimeGate handled primary development on the game until Borderlands 2 was almost complete in mid-2012, their work had to constantly be approved by both Gearbox and Sega.
 Because narrative designers were still writing the script of the campaign mode, entire scenes and missions were discarded due to story changes.
 One of these involved the player escorting a scientist who would be a secret agent working for the Weyland-Yutani corporation.